 Last year I saw an article in San Francisco Chronicle about the growing Japanese influence on San Francisco food.
 It’s an interesting article to read if you have time.
 But here I’m still talking about Italian food in Japan.
 In this article, the editor Michael Bauer mentioned that chef David Kinch at Manresa said, “the best French and Italian restaurants in the world outside of France and Italy are in Japan.
 It is that amazing.”
 Personally I’ve only been in Japan, some other Asian countries, and the US so I can’t make the same statement.
 But I have to agree that even Italian restaurants in my local Yokohama neighborhood serves superb Italian food, compared to the Italian restaurants in my neighborhood in the US.
 Not just restaurants, Japanese housewives cook pretty tasty pasta as well and they even create their version with Japanese ingredients.

 Today, I will share one spaghetti recipe with a Japanese twist.
 I add a little bit of soy sauce to the cream sauce as a secret ingredient.
-I hope you will give it a try and let me know what you think.
+I hope you will give this mushroom bacon spaghetti a try and let me know what you think.
 Lastly, when you visit Japan, don’t be surprised to see many Italian restaurants!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 2 servings of spaghetti

 - 4 slices bacon, cut into ½” pieces